-Why governments put trade controls in place, how they work for importers and exporters, and how traders can apply for a licence.
+Why governments put trade controls in place, how they work for exporters, and how traders can apply for a licence.

 For details about specific destinations see Current arms embargoes and restrictions.

 For the latest on the EU’s sanctions on Russia and action taken by the UK, see the Export Control Organisation’s Notices to exporters.